 adapted from The Perfect Scoop by David Lebovitz

 1.5 cups heavy cream

 1 batch fudge ripple (recipe follows)

 Warm the milk, sugar, salt, and 1/2 cup cream in a medium saucepan.
 With a sharp paring knife, scrape the seeds from the vanilla bean and add them, as well as the pod, to the hot milk mixture.
 Cover and remove from heat.
 Steep at room temperature for 30 minutes.

 Rewarm the milk mixture.
 Pour the remaining 1 cup of cream into a large bowl and set a mesh strainer on top.
 In a separate bowl, whisk the egg yolks.
 Slowly pour the warm milk mixture into the yolks, whisking constantly.
 Scrape back into the saucepan.
 Stir the mixture constantly over medium heat with a spatula or wooden spoon, scraping the bottom as you stir, until the mixture thickens and coats the spatula.
-Pour the custard through the mesh strainer and sit it into the cream to cool.
+Pour the custard through the mesh strainer and into the cream to cool.
 Add the vanilla bean back into the custard and stir the mixture until cool over an ice bath.
 Chill thoroughly in the refrigerator.

 Remove the vanilla bean and freeze the mixture according to your ice cream manufacturer’s directions.
 Fold the peanut pieces into the frozen ice cream as you remove it from the machine, and layer it with the fudge ripple.

 4 ounces semisweet or bittersweet chocolate, chopped